 Here are some of the reasons why bottlenecks can occur:

-- Resource-intensive calculations in Finance and Operations, such as statement posting, change calculations for channel data synchronization, warehousing operations that involve a large product assortment, and MRP (Material Requirements Planning) runs
+- Resource-intensive calculations, such as statement posting, change calculations for channel data synchronization, warehousing operations that involve a large product assortment, and MRP (Material Requirements Planning) runs

 - Complex retail business logic for multiple terminals or stores that run on a few Retail Servers (either in the cloud or in a Retail store scale unit)

-- Integrated third-party systems (integrated from either Finance and Operations or Retail Server)
+- Integrated third-party systems (integrated from either Retail or Retail Server)

 - Real-time transaction services that are frequently called from Retail Server.